-Figure 2 illustrates the internal architecture of both a MetaSendMSocket and a MetaRecvMSocket, as configured in our study.
-In this metafication, packets are passed through a pipeline of Filter components, each of which processes the packet.
 Example filter services include: auditing traffic and usage patterns, transcoding data streams into lower-bandwidth versions, scanning for viruses, and implementing forward error correction (FEC) to make data streams more resilient to packet loss.
 In some cases, such as auditing, a filter can act alone on either the sending or the receiving side of the channel.
 In other cases, such as FEC, modification of the packet stream introduced by a filter on the sender must be reversed by a peer filter on the receiver.
-In our implementation, when a packet is processed by a filter, an application-level header is prepended to the packet.
-On the receiver, these headers identify the processing order and filters required to reverse the transformations applied by the sender.
+In our implementation, when a packet is processed by a filter at the sender side that needs a reverse operation at the receiver side, an application-level header is prepended to the packet after it is processed.
+At the receiver side, these headers identify the reverse processing order and as a result filters required to reverse the transformations will be added to the pipeline.
+Each header contains enough information to find and load the receiving filters using Component Loader and Trader components explained later in Section 4.

 Packet Buffers.
 The set of Filter components configured in a MetaSocket pipeline exchange packets via a set of PacketBuffer components.
 Each filter uses a source and destination packet buffer.
 Since a packet buffer may be used by multiple threads, its invocations, including get() and put(), are defined as synchronized.
-All filters in the filter pipeline, execute concurrently, where each filter retrieves a packet from its source packet buffer, processes it, and places it into its destination packet buffer.
+Each filter in the filter pipeline retrieves a packet from its source packet buffer, processes it, and places it into its destination packet buffer.
 The destination packet buffer of a filter in the pipeline is either the source packet buffer of the next filter or lastPacketBuffer.